Dr Chukwuma Okoli

 Biography

 Prior to joining the University of Birmingham, he was inter alia, a Postdoctoral Researcher at TMC Asser Institute/University of Amsterdam for well over two years, a Teaching Fellow at the Faculty of Law, University of Luxembourg for about four years, where he taught Comparative Private International law, Comparative English Law of Contract, and Comparative English Law of Tort.
-He has a special interest in international commercial litigation or commercial conflict of laws.
+He has a special interest in international commercial litigation and commercial conflict of laws.

 Teaching